What is a passive fire protection system?

 Protection System Maintenance

-The Benefits of Passive Fire Protection Systems
+The Benefits of Fire Protection Systems

 What is an example of a passive fire protection plan?